stedwardscollegemt/ib-cs-java-codeventure-2025/chapters/src/chapter01/README.md

 * Java is case-sensitive.
 * Must declare just one main method as indicated above.
-* Every statement we write in java must end with a semi-colon `;` .
+* Every statement we write in Java must end with a semi-colon `;` .
 * Text meant to be outputted is surrounded by double quotes `" "`.

 ### FAQ